-If you work in media relations, or more specifically, link building from PR (like I do!) then the thought of a viral PR campaign is ultimately dreamy.
+If you work in media relations, then the thought of a viral PR campaign is ultimately dreamy.
 Often, if you have a good enough idea, then a media campaign will see what I like to call the ‘snowball’ effect.
 That’s where you sell your idea in to a number of media publications, then once one of them picks it up – they all pick it up.
 Often, I’ve found, loads of publications you didn’t even contact cover it too if it’s popular enough (meaning we have to go back and reclaim the links, which is a painful story for another day).
 Ultimately, you get lots of media coverage and hopefully lots of backlinks too.
 The snowball effect in the press is something that every digital PR hopes to achieve with their campaigns.

 Anyway, enough rambling.
 What I’m trying to say, in layman’s terms, is that there’s no question as to whether ‘virality’ is a good thing in digital PR campaigns.
 But exactly how much value should we be placing on it?

 The Issue With ROI In Viral PR Campaigns

 Traditional methods of measuring the value of PR campaigns are argued to be ‘fundamentally flawed’.
 There’s so much conversation about them that I wrote my whole dissertation on measuring the ROI of PR.
 And, even after months of research, I concluded that there’s no one true way we can place enough value in what we do.

 Knowing that measuring PR value is already a sticky wicket – how do we measure the impact of true virality?
 Do clients respond better as they can visibly see the widespread attention a campaign has generated?
 Or, do viral campaigns only increase the expectation and pressure to impact directly on sales and revenue?